The Best Sex Toy Cleaners For Those That Take Hygiene Seriously

 - ABS plastic, which is a non-porous material that’s highly durable and body-safe

-Kayla Lords, a sex expert for Jack and Jill Adult, told us the best ways to clean non-porous sex toys:
+Kayla Lords, a sex expert for Jack and Jill Adult and writer for Women’s Health Interactive, talked about the best ways to clean non-porous sex toys:

 “Toys made of silicone, glass, and metal can be sterilized either by putting them in boiling water for a few minutes or washing them in the top rack of the dishwasher.